liulab-dfci/TRUST4/README.md

 	perl trust-simplerep.pl trust_cdr3.out > trust_report.out

 If you are interested in a subset of chains, you can "grep" those from trust_cdr3.out and run trust-simplerep.pl on the subset.

+* #### Annotation only

+You can use the "annotator" from TRUST4 to annotate the V,D,J,C genes and CDRs for any given sequences, just like using IgBLAST or IMGT/VQuest.
+To obtain the annotation in AIRR format for human sequences with eight threads, you can use the command

+  ./annotator -f human_IMGT+C.fa -a input.fa --fasta -t 8 --needReveserComplement --noImpute --outputFormat 1 > annotation.tsv

 ### Example